avsavani/HubermanGPT/README.md

 ### Download

-The dataset is available for download on [Google Drive](https://drive.google.com/file/d/1iAoAo9Rx1WzcX7WFIDPwEUXbnA4f5Gg3/view?usp=sharing).
+The dataset is available for download on [Google Drive](https://drive.google.com/file/d/1iAoAo9Rx1WzcX7WFIDPwEUXbnA4f5Gg3/view?usp=sharing) in CSV format .

 To skip the data scraping and embedding steps, you can download the dataset directly and use it for analysis.